camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/04-spring-framework-integration/02-bootstrapping-a-spring-process-engine.html.md

 ### Configuring a container-managed Process Engine as a Spring Bean

-If you want the process enigne to be registered with the BpmPlatform ProcessEngineService, you must use `org.camunda.bpm.engine.spring.container.ManagedProcessEngineFactoryBean` instead of the ProcessEngineFactoryBean shown in the example above.
+If you want the process engine to be registered with the BpmPlatform ProcessEngineService, you must use `org.camunda.bpm.engine.spring.container.ManagedProcessEngineFactoryBean` instead of the ProcessEngineFactoryBean shown in the example above.
 I that case the constructed process engine object is registered with the BpmPlatform and can be referenced for creating process application deployments and exposed through the runtime container integration.